Jesse Taylor

-Jesse Marcus Taylor (born January 2, 1983) is an American professional mixed martial arts (MMA) and 10th Planet Brazilian Jiu Jitsu black belt fighter currently competing in the Welterweight division.
-A professional competitor since 2006, he was a cast member of SpikeTV's The Ultimate Fighter 7, winning his entry, preliminary, quarterfinal and semi-final matches, and then became infamous for being the only fighter to ever be removed from finals due to events that occurred after filming was completed.
-Taylor later won The Ultimate Fighter: Redemption Welterweight Tournament, and has also fought for top promotions such as Strikeforce, DREAM, MFC, AFC, Impact FC, Shark Fights, Cage Warriors and Absolute Championship Berkut.
+Jesse Taylor (born January 2, 1983) is an American professional mixed martial arts (MMA) and 10th Planet Brazilian Jiu Jitsu black belt fighter who last competed in the Welterweight division.
+A professional competitor from 2006 to 2023, he was a cast member of SpikeTV's The Ultimate Fighter 7, winning his entry, preliminary, quarterfinal and semi-final matches, and then became infamous for being the only fighter to ever be removed from finals due to events that occurred after filming was completed.
+Taylor later won The Ultimate Fighter: Redemption Welterweight Tournament, and has also fought for top promotions such as UFC, Strikeforce, DREAM, MFC, AFC, Impact FC, Shark Fights, Cage Warriors and Absolute Championship Berkut.

 Background

 Jesse Taylor also known as "JT Money", graduated Poway High School where he was a wrestler.
 After high school Jesse attended San Francisco State university.
-He took Jiu-Jitsu classes but decided to stick to Wrestling.
+He took Jiu-Jitsu classes but decided to stick to wrestling.
 When things did not work out in San Francisco he moved back down to San Diego, where he then attended Palomar College near San Diego.
-In junior college, Taylor became a two-time JC All-American, CCCAA State Runner-Up in 2003, and crowned California Junior College State Champion in 2004, only losing three matches.
+In junior college, Taylor became a two-time JC All-American, CCCAA State runner-up in 2003, and crowned California Junior College State Champion in 2004, only losing three matches.
 Taylor was then rewarded with a scholarship to Cal State Fullerton.
 After the birth of his son, it became harder for Taylor to concentrate on Wrestling and school while adjusting to the family life.
 Taylor still managed to qualify for the Division 1 NCAA Tournament and was 3rd in the Pac-10's.
+He was also college teammates with 2x UFC champion TJ Dillashaw at Cal State-Fullerton.